Our Utah Arizona Road Trip: A Trip of a Lifetime!

 Plan to get off the shuttle at the last stop and take the mile-long Riverside Walk to get to the entrance of the Narrows.
 Needless to say, hiking The Narrows was a truly unforgettable experience!

-Day 7: We stayed nearby in a hotel outside of Zion National Park so that we could have a leisurely morning.
+Day 7: We stayed at the Fairfield Inn and Suites Virgin Zion National Park (our room had TWO kind size beds!) outside of Zion National Park so that we could have a leisurely morning.
 Hiking The Narrows kinda wore us out to be honest.
 We had a late breakfast and went back into the park for three more hikes, a visit to the museum, and gift shop.
 By late afternoon it was again time to hit the road to make it to Horseshoe Bend in Page, Arizona by sunset.
 This drive took us about two hours.
-We grabbed a quick dinner in Page and checked into our hotel.
+We grabbed a quick dinner in Page at The Birdhouse and checked into the La Quinta Inn & Suites.

 *Know Before You Go Tip: Arizona does not have daylight savings time.
 If you are arriving from Utah, be sure to ask someone local what time it is!!
 Our cell phones did not change immediately to the correct time and we would’ve missed sunset if we had not checked the time with the hotel front desk.
 Luckily, we made it on time and Horseshoe Bend didn’t disappoint!